 About the Artwork

 These kinds of aesthetic judgements and pronunciations on beauty made by satirists like Hogarth are precisely what Danko embraces and employs in his art practice.
-Danko reprises the simple line drawing as a wood and steel sculpture that refers to the history of his own use of the motif, and also to its longer history as an example of the ‘unartistic’, and a legitimate form of expression to continually critique any imposed idea of ‘good’, ‘bad’, or constructed taste.
-The recurrence of this face in Danko’s work is a reminder of the importance of ‘independent thought’, outside the bounds of convention, conformity or any rules of the new ‘Academy of the Atomised’.
+Danko reprises the simple drawing as a wood and steel sculpture that refers to the history of his own use of the motif, and also to its longer history as an example of the ‘unartistic’, to continually critique any imposed idea of ‘good’, ‘bad’, or constructed taste.
+The recurrence of this face in Danko’s work is a reminder of the importance of independent thought, outside the bounds of convention and conformity.

 William Hogarth, The Analysis of Beauty.
 Written with a view of fixing the fluctuating ideas of taste, J. Reeves, London, 1753, p.124.

 – About the artist